ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 The Cross-Host Difference

 Custom GPTs are tied to ChatGPT.
-If you build one, it doesn’t work in Claude, Goose, or VS Code Insiders — there’s no equivalent concept on other hosts.
+If you build one, it doesn’t work in Claude, VS Code, or Goose.
+There’s no equivalent concept on other hosts.

 ChatGPT Apps are built on the MCP App standard, which is maintained under the Linux Foundation and supported by multiple AI clients.
-As of February 2026, ChatGPT, Claude (web and desktop), Goose, and VS Code Insiders all render MCP Apps.
+As of April 2026, ChatGPT, Claude (web and desktop), VS Code (via GitHub Copilot Chat), and Goose all render MCP Apps.
 An app you build today runs on every host that supports the standard, because the rendering model and communication protocol are the same everywhere.

 Which One to Build